Abdullah Shehab

 Ismail Raslan

-Consultant Cardiologist, Assistant Professor, King Saud University, Riyadh, Saudi Arabia
+Consultant Cardiologist, Assistant Professor, King Saud University Medical City, Riyadh, Saudi Arabia

 Ismail Raslan